soniakandah/notw-revisited/39-Enough_Rope.md

 Sure that he had taken me for a fool, I gestured to the candle and asked him, “With your permission, Master?”
 He made a magnanimous wave of compliance and settled back into his chair, folding his arms in front of him, confident in his safety.

 Of course I did know the binding.
 I’d told him so.
-And Ben had taught me about the Alar, the riding-crop belief, back when I was twelve.
+And Bean had taught me about the Alar, the riding-crop belief, back when I was twelve.

 But I didn’t bother with either.
 I put the doll’s foot into the candle flame, which guttered and smoked.